 I would like to help - what should I do?

-- The best thing people can do is make the new arrivals feel welcome and accepted within their communities.
+The best thing that anyone can do is make the new arrivals feel welcome and accepted within their communities.